ordinary-one/lang-tech-exercise/Scikit-learn_intro.md

     y_pred = clf.predict(x_test)

 ### 5. Evaluating Model
-    Estimate how accurately the classifier or model can predict the type of cultivars.
+    > Estimate how accurately the classifier or model can predict the type of cultivars.
-    Accuracy can be computed by comparing actual test set values and predicted values.
+      Accuracy can be computed by comparing actual test set values and predicted values. print("Accuracy:",metrics.accuracy_score(y_test, y_pred))

-    print("Accuracy:",metrics.accuracy_score(y_test, y_pred))
+    > print(confusion_matrix(y_true, y_pred))